 -

-Bicycles: Bikes can be carried on all German trains if semi-dismantled & placed in a bike bag, they then travel as ordinary luggage.
+Bikes can be carried on all German trains if semi-dismantled & placed in a bike bag, they then travel as ordinary luggage.

-Undismantled bikes are carried on most suburban & regional trains, you need a Bicycle Day Ticket (Fahrradtageskarte) which you can buy online at www.bahn.de (use the site search to find it) or at stations for a few euros.
+Undismantled bikes are carried on most suburban & regional trains, you need a Bicycle Day Ticket (Fahrradtageskarte) which you can buy online at int.bahn.de (use the site search to find it) or at stations for a few euros.

 Undismantled bikes are also carried on most InterCity trains, ICE-T & ICE4 trains for a fee as these have been fitted with bike racks, prior reservation required.
 Undismantled bicycles are not carried on high-speed ICE trains other than ICE-T & ICE4.